lmtoy/lmtoy_run/README.md

 2. download: the ${OBSNUM}_SRDP.tar file linked in the $WORK_LMT/$PID/$OBSNUM/README.html
    file contains all data for perhaps easier viewing on your own laptop The pipeline cannot run on this data though.

+## github

+The script generator is currently maintained under github.
+We have not discussed how to maintain them between DA's and PI.
+The two competing models are the "trusted collaborator" model, as the "pull request from a collaborator branch".
+A somewhat long explanation is in https://github.com/teuben/nemo/blob/master/CONTRIBUTING.md, though we should make our own here.